reinaldncku/recsys/README.md

 # References and Resources for Neural Recommender Systems Research
-This is a repository containing reference materials that may be helpful in jumpstarting your research on neural, review-based recommender systems, with special focus on collaborative filtering.
+This is a repository containing reference materials that may be helpful in jumpstarting your research on neural, review-based recommender systems, with a special focus on collaborative filtering.
 Be sure to click the text in blue (**[like this](#)**) so that you will be redirected to the appropriate reference!

 ## Prelude: Types of Recommender Systems
 * Content-Based Filtering